 How Writing Prompts Build Writing Skills

 Writing prompts or essay prompts are learning assignments that direct students to write about a particular topic in a particular way.
 As our educational understanding has developed, writing prompts came on the scene as a way to corral students’ natural curiosity for the world around them.
-These prompts are designed to integrate a students imagination and creativity into guided writing practice.
+They are designed to integrate a students imagination and creativity into guided writing practice.
 Using them regularly as part of a multi-faceted writing curriculum can boost the chances that students will not only improve as writers but feel connected to the writing process.

 Analyzing the Writing Prompt